maflcko/b-c-gui-translations-review/reviews/mi.md

 'Unknown network specified in -onlynet: '%s''</translation>

 YES
 The translation is problematic.
-The text in the <translation> tag is not an actual translation to 'mi' (Māori), but instead a meta description saying "He whakamāoritia te tekau whakamāoritanga:" which is unrelated, followed by the untranslated English text.
+The provided 'mi' translation simply says "He whakamāoritia te tekau whakamāoritanga", which means "The ten translations were translated", which is unrelated and incorrect.
+It does not translate the original message.

 Correct translation:
-I tautuhia he whatunga kāore i mōhiotia ki te -onlynet: '%s'
+I tautuhingia he whatunga kāore i mōhiotia i te -onlynet: '%s'
 ```

 ```